Raising the Floor: Tools That Helped Me Function Again

 Why I Sifted This Hard

-I spent years mining each source for a single usable pearl, one small thing I could apply to my specific circumstances.
+I spent years mining each source for a single usable pearl.
+One small thing I could apply to my specific circumstances.
 Over time, those tiny wins raised the floor.

 What This Is (And Isn’t)

-This is not optimization or performance culture.
-It’s “stay upright” culture.
-It’s for the days when you’re still in the weeds but refusing to hand the whole day over.
-If one idea here helps you breathe easier or shorten a flare, that’s enough.
-The floor just rose a notch.
+This isn’t optimization or performance culture.
+It’s stay-upright culture.
+It’s for the days you’re still in the weeds but refusing to hand the whole day over.

 Safety Note